 Name: L. H. Roper

-Expertise Keywords: American War of Independence, England (Great Britain) and its Empire to 1837, American Indians, Colonial America, History of the United States South, Plantation Slavery in the Americas, South Carolina
+Expertise Keywords: England (Great Britain) and its Empire to 1837, American Indians, American War of Independence/American Revolution, Colonial America, Early Modern Britain, History of the United States South, Plantation Slavery in the Americas, South Carolina

 Available For: interviews, essays, speaking